-98-year-old retired heart surgeon Dr. Ellsworth Wareham attributes his health and longevity to a vegan diet.
-Ellsworth told Fox News that he adopted a vegan diet mid-life after reading research that showed animal protein raises cholesterol.
+98-year-old retired heart surgeon Dr. Ellsworth Wareham credits his health and longevity to his vegan diet.
+The surgeon changed his diet mid-life after learning that animal protein raises cholesterol.
 Although he retired from operating in the surgical unit at Loma Linda University Medical Center at age 74, Wareham mentored and assisted residents there until the age of 95.
 Residing in Loma Linda, California, Wareham was one of the earliest doctors to practice open heart surgery in the United States, and the first at Loma Linda University, whose cardiothoracic surgery program is ranked among the top heart hospitals in the United States.

 The city of Loma Linda has a very large Seventh-Day Adventist population and living a healthy lifestyle is the faith’s main ideal.
 The town has banned smoking, and alcohol is scarcely sold.
 As a result, Loma Linda is the only so-called “Blue Zone” of the U.S., an area where men and women live measurably longer lives than the average American.